Artificial Intelligence course structure

 You’ll learn to:

-• Write programs to process language
+• Write programs that process language.

-• Evaluate the performance of programs that process language
+• Evaluate the performance of programs that process language.

 Artificial Intelligence Systems Engineering (10 credits)